 When temperatures begin to rise in February and March, maple sap begins to flow from the roots of trees up the trunks to the branches and limbs.
 During the short period of spring when the daytime temperatures are above freezing, and the night temperatures are below freezing, the sap flows up and down the tree trunks daily.

 Appalachia has a long history of sugar making.
 The Cherokees threw hot rocks into hollowed-out logs that were filled with sap.
-The early colonial settlers, too, quickly learned to make the sweet stuff: even though census enumerators were inconsistent in reporting maple sugar production, the 1790 output is reported for 26 Appalachian counties of southwest Virginia, West Virginia, east Kentucky, and east Tennessee.
+The early colonial settlers, too, quickly learned to make the sweet stuff: even though census enumerators were inconsistent in reporting maple sugar production, the 1790 output is reported for 26 Appalachian counties of southwest Virginia, West Virginia, eastern Kentucky, and eastern Tennessee.

 While all maples produce the sweet sap that eventually may become syrup, it is only the sugar maple and black maple that are generally tapped.
 At least 75 percent of all commercial maple sugar comes from sugar maple trees because they are the species with the highest sugar content in their sap (about 2%).